-The mobile phone is still often seen as a threat to shop owners.
-A lot of work is done on showrooming which means that the customer will look at the product in the physical shop and then search for it online to maybe find it at a lower price.
+Mobile phones are still often seen as a threat to shop owners.
+A lot of work is done on showrooming, which means that the customer will look at the product in the physical shop and then search for it online to maybe find it at a lower price.

 This can be detrimental to your physical shop.
-Try to reverse this mobile phone trend so it becomes a positive medium for you, for example, by adding QR codes to your shelves and shop windows.
-This way, these shoppers are sent directly to your website and don’t end up somewhere else while standing in your shop.
+Try to reverse this mobile phone trend so it becomes a positive medium for you.
+You can, for example, add QR codes to your shelves and shop windows.
+This way, these shoppers are sent directly to your website and don’t end up "somewhere else" while standing in the middle of your shop.

 Implementing an omni-channel strategy means that you will have to make some changes within your organisational structure.